 ICSW’s doctoral program offers a full-time, non-resident course of study that emphasizes the application of psychodynamic theory to a broad range of practice settings.
-The curriculum, which is offered on-site and online, is centered around classes that meet every other weekend throughout the semester.
+The curriculum, with both On-site and Distance Learning options, is centered around classes that meet every other weekend throughout the semester.
 Coursework incorporates clinical preparation, theoretical study, research experience, and elective classes selected on the basis of personal interests.
 Beyond the classroom, students combine their professional pursuits and educational goals to engage in intensive research and case-based clinical training — and they do this under the guidance of close faculty mentorship.

 - community-based mental-health services

 - research university-level teaching

 Please note: ICSW uses a secure application process that protects your information from 3rd party and information-gathering sites.
 ICSW will not share or sell any personal information with any 3rd parties.